whomwah/revcanonical/readme.txt

 == Frequently Asked Questions ==

+= I just get a '404 page not found' when going to the shortlink? =

+A few people have mentioned this, but due to the fact they were unable to send and debug information, I have not been able to fix it.
+It is likely to be a configuration setting on shared hosting or hosting on Windows.
+If you are having this problem and would be prepared to help debug, please drop me a line at duncan [at] whomwah [dot] com

 = Does it work with earlier versions of Wordpress? =

-Not sure is the simple answer, I currently run 2.7.2.
+Not sure is the simple answer, I currently run 2.8.
 If it works with ealier versions, please let me know via [Whomwah.com](http://whomwah.com).

 = But my domain name is really long =